Some links in this post may be affiliate links

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and to discourage pest and disease infestations.

-Philodendron elegans (Finger-leaf Philodendron) propagation can be done in late spring to early summer from stem cuttings or by plant divison.
+Finger-leaf Philodendron propagation is best done in late spring to early summer, from stem cuttings or by plant divison.
 The stem cuttings can be rooted in soil or in water.

-Philodendron elegans (Finger-leaf Philodendron) problems are yellow leaves, brown leaves, plant dying, drooping leaves, brown leaf tips and edges, leggy growth, pests and diseases among others.
+Finger-leaf Philodendron problems are yellow leaves, brown leaves, plant dying, drooping leaves, brown leaf tips and edges, leggy growth, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-The main causes of yellow leaves on Philodendron elegans are inconsistent watering, too little light, soggy soil, and nutrients deficiency.
+The main causes of yellow leaves on Philodendron elegans are inconsistent watering, too little light, soggy soil or nutrients deficiency.

 Inconsistent watering: Do not water on a schedule.
 Water when the top 2-3 inches of soil to dry out.